Ahmadposten/Github-slack-reminder/README.md

 This little application monitors github repos for new pull requests and sends reminders periodically with an aggregation of the pull requests assigned to every person.

+It also supports using social pressure by sending reports to specific channels listing the pull requests and people late on their reviews.

 ## Installation and usage
 ```
 git clone https://github.com/Ahmadposten/Github-slack-reminder.git